jplexer/faux-user-identifier/README.md

 ```

 You can find your Rebble user token by checking the `href` value of the "Switch to Rebble" button at the [Rebble boot page](https://boot.rebble.io/).

-## Afterward

-Now that you have `faux-user-identifier` set up, you can host your own instance of the Bobby Assistant server.
-A non-official, [nix-ready fork of the official Bobby Assistant server](https://github.com/negatethis/bobby-assistant/tree/nix-flake) is available.